QGNN: Value Function Factorisation with Graph Neural Networks: Introduction

 In multi-agent reinforcement learning, the task of utilising cooperation to achieve a global objective is of particular interest to the research community.
 A few applications include connected autonomous vehicles~\cite{hyldmar_Fleet_2019}, sensor networks \cite{SensorNets}, and modular control of actuators in a single robot \cite{ModControl}.
 In these scenarios, there is a clear global objective, but local rewards are often not defined.
 While it is possible to design local reward functions with reward shaping, doing so can lead to greedy behaviour \cite{MultiagentRewards}.

-One particularly promising solution is the use of \textit{centralised training with decentralised execution} \cite{POMDP}.
+One particularly promising solution is the use of centralised training with a decentralised (or communication-based) policy, where agents only have access to information communicated within a local neighbourhood \cite{POMDP}.
 This allows the global objective to be optimised without subjecting learning to the curse of dimensionality.
 However, the global reward cannot be directly used to train a policy, as the reward signal for any individual agent is confounded by the rest of the system \cite{MultiagentRewards}.
 In order to stabilise training, the global reward must be distributed into local rewards concomitant with agents' individual contributions.
 This is known as the credit assignment problem.

-While significant research has delved into the credit assignment problem, most methods rely on factorisation into local value functions conditioned exclusively on local information \cite{IQL, VDN, QMIX, QTRAN, GraphMIX}.
+While significant research has delved into the credit assignment problem, most methods rely on factorisation into local value functions conditioned exclusively on local information \cite{IQL, VDN, QMIX, QTRAN, GraphMIX, qplex, qrelation, raca}.
 However, in most problems, the global value function cannot be separated into \textit{independent} local value functions.

 In this paper, we tackle value function factorisation with Graph Neural Networks (GNNs), leveraging a learned multi-hop communication strategy to calculate local values.
 This method facilitates cooperative behaviours in environments where the optimal local value functions are interdependent.